TritonDataCenter/rfd/rfd/0038/README.md

       to go top-down from processes inside the zone.
 We want to avoid the process locking the top-down approach entails, since it causes the latency issues described earlier.
-We can use the new zoneid tag on the page to determine which pages are candidates to be freed, There are some open questions on this.
+We can use the new zoneid tag on the page to determine which pages belong to a zone and are candidates to be freed, There are some open questions on this.

       a.
 Is there one scanner for the entire system which is also responsible for every zone on the system, or is there a scanner per-zone?

       b.
-We need to determine if ignoring shared pages is going to be an issue.
+We need to determine if ignoring cross-zone shared pages is going to be an issue.
 It seems like it should not be, since all anonymous memory, and any memory backed by files local to the zone, should account for the majority of memory used by real world applications.